 Ah, procrastination – that sneaky, scheming, familiar thief of time!
 It saunters across the room, creeps up on you, and catches you when you’re least aware.
 Then it casts a veil over the task at hand and takes you on a joyride around the world of transient pleasures – anything to take your mind off the task that you are supposed to be doing.
 Time ticks by.
 Then the guilt sets in and hits you like a ton of bricks.

 It is oft said that in caregiving, there is no rest for the weary.
 It is an altruistic duty that is usually underappreciated, unpredictable, and exhausting.
-Despite all the odds stacked against them, caregivers soldier on day after day to fight the battles for the ones who are quietly slipping away, and for the ones who are still holding on.
+Despite all the odds stacked against them, caregivers soldier on day after day to fight the battles for the ones who are quietly slipping away and those who are still holding on.
 Yet deep within the dim recesses of the caregiver’s soul, other battles rage within – battles against the inner demons of denial, self-defeatism, and escapism.

 Consequently, caregivers usually procrastinate for special reasons that are a product of deeper and complicated psychological issues.
 Sometimes, caregivers procrastinate out of fear when they first notice signs of trouble because they do not want their worst nightmares to come true.
 Hence, they usually delay in getting a proper diagnosis from the doctor about the condition of their loved ones.
 Sometimes, caregivers procrastinate out of denial because of their refusal to face reality in dealing with difficult issues such as getting all the paperwork organized, especially for fiduciary documents such as the will.
 Sometimes, caregivers procrastinate because they are simply burnt out and buried beneath the avalanche of chores and responsibilities.
 Caregiving can be depressing and crippling at times.

 However, fear not!
 For there are a few ways that you, as a caregiver, can try to get things going!